Technoself studies: History and contextual framing

-Central to the understanding of the development of technoself studies as a field of research is the idea that human identity is shaped by the adoption of new technologies and the relationship between humans and technology.
-Advancements in digital technology have recently forced researchers to consider the conception of the self in relation to the increasing reliance of society on the use of technologies (such as cellphones, tablets, and social media) in daily tasks in peoples' personal and professional lives.
-New technologies, particularly computer-mediated communication tools, have raised questions related to identity in relationship to privacy issues, virtual identity boundaries, online fraud, citizen surveillance, etc. These issues come as our perspective on technology shifts from one of functionality to one of interaction.
-According to John Lester, in the future, "we won't simply enjoy using our tools, we will come to care for them".
+Another important subject of investigation in TSS is the conception of the self in relation to the increasing reliance on the use of technologies (such as cellphones, tablets, and social media) in peoples' personal and professional lives.
+New technologies, particularly computer-mediated communication tools, highlight questions related to identity in relationship to privacy issues, virtual identity boundaries, online fraud, citizen surveillance, etc. According to John Lester, in the future, "we won't simply enjoy using our tools, we will come to care for them".

 Related terms

 Noeme

-The noeme is a term coined in 2011 by biogerontologist Marios Kyriazis, and it denotes a "combination of a distinct physical brain function and that of an outsourced virtual one".
-A noeme is the intellectual "networked presence" of an individual within the global brain, a meaningful synergy between each individual human, their social interactions and artificial agents, globally connected to other noemes through digital communications technology.
+The Noeme is a term coined in 2011 by biogerontologist Marios Kyriazis, and it denotes a "combination of a distinct physical brain function and that of an outsourced virtual one".
+A Noeme is the intellectual "networked presence" of an individual within the global brain, a meaningful harmony between each individual human, their social interactions and artificial agents, globally connected to other "noemes" through digital communications technology.
 Kyriazis further clarifies that:

 Cyborg

 A cyborg (cybernetic organism) is a term referring to individuals with "both biological and artificial parts."
 Cyborgs are known as being half-human, half machine organisms, due to the fact that they are always connected with technology.
 This term, which was coined in 1960 by Manfred Clynes, refers to and acknowledges those beings whose abilities have been enhanced due to the presence and advancement of technology.
 The notion of cyborg has played a part in breaking down boundaries between humans and non-humans living within a technologically advanced society.
-For example, those who have installed pacemakers, hearing aids, artificial body parts, cochlear implants as well as other technologies that may aid in enhancing an organisms abilities and capacities to perform, either physically or mentally.
+For example, those who have installed pacemakers, hearing aids, artificial body parts, cochlear implants as well as other technologies that may aid in enhancing an organism's abilities and capacities to perform, either physically or mentally.

 Hugh Herr, an American rock climber, engineer, and biophysicist, has successfully invented the next generation of cyborg (bionic limbs and robotic prosthetics).
-As the head of the Media Lab's Biomechatronics group in MIT, he shared his experience and presented the team achievement first time in a TED talk show.
+As the head of the Media Lab's Biomechatronic group in MIT, he shared his experience and presented the team achievement first time in a TED talk show.

 Transhuman

-Transhuman is a concept that emerged as a result of the transhumanist movement which is centred around the notion of improving the abilities of human beings mainly through both 'scientific and technical means.'
+Transhuman is a concept that emerged as a result of the transhumanist movement which is centered around the notion of improving the abilities of human beings mainly through both 'scientific and technical means.
 Unlike the posthuman concept, the notion of transhuman is based on human augmentation but does not commit itself to positing a new separate species.
 The philosophy of transhumanism was developed in the 1990s by British philosopher Max More who articulated the principles of transhumanism as a futurist philosophy.
 Transhuman philosophy has been subject to scrutiny by prominent scholars such as Francis Fukuyama.